RayCyr/Project_1/Project_1/Elk Stack Project/README Cloud Security and Elk Stack Project.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 **Load Balancing**
-* Ensures that the application will be highly available.
 * Restricts overload to the network.
 * Load balancers protect availablity.